 Whether an artwork has you saying “Definitely!
 Yes.”, “Really?!”
 “No Way!” or anything in between, it’s all good.

-We invite you to roam, react and repeat: with seven galleries that change a number of times over the year, there’s always something new to experience at the AGA.
+We invite you to roam, react and repeat!
+There’s always something new to experience at the AGA.

 Scroll down to the bottom of the page or click here for hours.

-Whether it’s your first visit or you twentieth, we’ve put together a little visitor guide of Frequently Asked Questions to help you plan your next trip to the AGA:
+Whether it’s your first visit or your twentieth, we’ve put together a little visitor guide of Frequently Asked Questions to help you plan your next trip to the AGA: